-The purpose of this field trip is to look at the stratigraphy, sedimentology and Chloride geochemistry of Seneca Lake, and how they relate to deglaciation of the area.
-Our field trip (cruise), aboard the H-WS Explorer, will focus on representative sediments that have accumulated in the northern part of the lake since deglaciation which are typical of what is found in the other Finger Lakes.
-We will also highlight our ongoing efforts to collect and interpret high-resolution (2 - 12 kHz) seismic reflection profiles that image down to the glacial drift, and highlight Mike Wing's and Bill Ahrnbrak's recent understanding of the high chloride concentrations in Seneca Lake in comparison to the other Finger Lakes.
+This field trip investigates the stratigraphy, sedimentology and geochemistry of Seneca Lake.
+The field trip is aboard the H-WS Explorer, and focuses on representative sediments that have accumulated in the northern part of the lake since deglaciation, which are typical of the other Finger Lakes.
+The trip also highlights ongoing efforts to collect and interpret high-resolution (2 - 12 kHz) seismic reflection profiles that image down to the glacial drift, and our recent understanding of the chloride and calcium concentrations/budgets in Seneca Lake in comparison to the other Finger Lakes.